Xyntopia/pydoxtools/README.md

 ## Teaser

-Experience a new level of convenience and efficiency in handling documents with Pydoxtools, and reimagine your data extraction pipelines!
-Get started now and watch the magic unfold. 🎩✨📄.
+Experience a new level of convenience and efficiency in handling documents with Pydoxtools, and reimagine your data extraction pipelines! 🎩✨📄.

     import pydoxtools as pdx